-The Graduate Certificate in Information Technology is an 18-unit program offered by the School of Computer Science, Engineering and Mathematics, within the Faculty of Science and Engineering.
+The Graduate Certificate in Information Technology is an 18-unit program offered by the College of Science and Engineering.

 Applicants must normally hold an approved degree or equivalent qualification from an approved tertiary institution.
 However, the Faculty Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

 The course has been designed to provide graduates with:

 - study in both the theoretical and the practical aspects of Information Technology and information systems management

 - an understanding of professional and ethical responsibilities and a commitment to them

 - well developed written and oral communication skills